geostk/semantic_segmentation-2/README.md

 ﻿# semantic_segmentation

+The project is done as part of Udacity self Driving Car Nano Degree Program.
 Created a Fully connected neural Network of Scene understanding binary classification.
 The classifier classifies each pixel as navigable space on road  or not.

 ### Setup